armahaja/foodishSem/README.md

 **foodish 1.1.5**

-Foodish 1.1.5: Implement all resources with an update at database script(See script3.txt)
+Implement all resources with an update at database script(See script3.txt)